This guide explains how to install the rack-mounted ETA 6150 ExtraHop Trace appliances.

 - Enable privileged commands:

-- Connect the Trace appliance to Discover and Command appliances
+- Connect the Discover and Command appliances to the Trace appliance

 - Review the ExtraHop Post-deployment Checklist and configure additional Trace appliance settings.